Please scroll down for printable gift certificates and Studio's Calendar of classes and events.

 Six weeks of group classes and one 45 minutes private lesson for two, $160 ($230 Value).
 Choose from the following group classes: Salsa and Bachata combo, Ballroom and Latin combo, or Weekend group classes.

-For the safety of our students face masks are recommended. -->
+For the safety of our students face masks are recommended.

 Learn Salsa and Bachata Beginner and Intermediate Classes

 Six weeks Salsa/Bachata courses for beginners.
 Six weeks Salsa/Bachata courses for intermediate levels.
-New Beginners course starts Monday, May 13th, at 6:45pm.
+New Beginners course starts Monday, January 6th, at 6:45pm.
 Mondays at 6:45pm.
-New Intermediate Course starts Monday, May 13th, at 7:30pm. $65 per person for six weeks.
+New Intermediate Course starts Monday, January 6th, at 7:30pm. $65 per person for six weeks.
 Teacher: Aneli Campos.
 Can YOU JOIN: YES!
 Couples and Singles.
 No previous dance experience is required for beginner course.
 Previous dance experience is recommended for Intermediate classes.
 Please use the button below to enroll, and scroll down to the enrollment form under the calendar.
 See you on the dance floor.
 Thank you!

 Payment for two people